Take2-Cohort-1/week-18/todos-api-express-project/README.md

 - `docker stop mongodb` to stop the container
 - `docker start mongodb` to start the container again, e.g. after a reboot
 - Check if mongodb is running.
 The following command should output a 1 to the
-  terminal: `mongosh --eval 'db.runCommand("ping").ok' localhost:27017`
+  terminal: `docker exec mongodb mongosh --eval 'db.runCommand("ping").ok' localhost:27017`
 - Run your server with `NODE_ENV=test bun --watch index.ts`.
 This will restart the server when you make changes.
 - Make sure your server uses `NODE_ENV` to determine which DB it connects to.